TwigWorld/django-settings-composer/README.md

 > We don't need a default solution for this.
 It's not within the scope of this project to tell people how they should organize their settings files.
 Take that opportunity to showcase your individualism." <cite>Adrian Holovaty, Django co-creator</cite>

-That's all very well, and unique development environments often require bespoke solutions, but most of us are trying to solve the same problem without any established pattern to do so.
-The result is complex and hard to follow settings files, with duplication and multiple chains of inheritence.
+That's all very well, and unique development environments often require bespoke solutions, but most of us are trying to solve the same problem without any accepted pattern to do so.
+The result can be complex and hard to follow settings files, with duplicated definitions and multiple chains of inheritence.

 Django Settings Composer seeks to provide:

 - minimal setup
 - maximum flexibility
-- the exact same syntax as standard Django settings (no class inheritence)
+- ability to use the exact same syntax as standard Django settings files (no class definiitons)
-- clear, consistent override rules
+- clear, consistent update/override rules
 - introspection to see exactly how a given Django Settings object was compiled

 Django Settings Composer allows you to: